 New employment opportunities within the parish will be supported subject to them being of a scale and nature commensurate with the rural nature of the parish.
-Larger employment schemes are unlikely to be acceptable unless they can demonstrate a specific locational need and meet other relevant planning policies.
+Larger employment proposals will not be supported unless they can demonstrate a specific locational or operational need and comply with other development plan policies.